How to Do Payroll in South Carolina: Everything Employers Need to Know

 Workers’ Compensation Insurance

-All companies with four or more employees, including part-time workers and family members, are required to have workers’ comp coverage in South Carolina.
-Coverage can be obtained from any private insurance provider.
+In South Carolina, all companies with four or more employees, including part-time workers and family members, are required to have workers’ comp coverage from any private insurance provider.

 There are a few exemptions to this rule, including: